obdwinston/obdwinston/README.md

 ### 👋 Hello Winston, World Here!

-- 💻 Aspirant software developer.
+- 💻 Aspirant web developer.
 - 📖 Refining skills to create clean, efficient code with popular web development frameworks.
 - 🥅 Goals for 2024:
   - To be exposed to as many languages and frameworks as possible.